Theological foundations of ijtihad in deduction from the Holy Quran (book)

 - The final justification is that the divine revelation is free from any errors.
 This means that the divine knowledge revealed to Prophet Muhammad was protected against any error during the process of reception and transmission.

-- Particular meanings are intended by God’s words in the Quran.
-Accordingly, the claim made by some hermeneutic thinkers that understanding the text of the Quran is related to specific contexts and that its meaning is not unique cannot be accepted.
-The act of ijtihad is based on the jurists' theological belief that there is a specific and unique meaning behind the words of the Quran that must be discovered through interpretation.
+- Specific divine meanings – God intends particular, determinate meanings by the words of the Quran.
+Therefore, the claim advanced by certain hermeneutic thinkers that understanding the Quran depends entirely on specific historical or cultural contexts and that its meaning is not unique, is rejected.
+The act of Ijtihad is founded on the theological conviction of the Faqih that precise and unique meanings exist behind the Quranic words, and that these must be uncovered through juristic interpretive methods.

 Since the author believes that many fundamentals of hermeneutics contradict the theological foundations of the jurists for deduction from the Quran, he devotes a large part of the book to explaining hermeneutics and views of thinkers such as Schleiermacher, Dilthey, Heidegger, Gadamer and Hirsch are explained in detail and criticized.
 It also continues to analyze the theory of expansion and contraction of sharia law and concludes with the analysis of the stability and change in divine commands.